 A tangy vanilla & buttermilk ice cream with a ribbon of blood orange.

 We make this ice cream with more fresh strawberries than cream, resulting in a dazzlingly vivid flavor.

 Sweet yet savory, kinda peanut butter-y (without the peanuts).

 Freshly baked cornbread chunks and a generous drizzle of honey butter.
 A cult favorite.

-A rich, deep dark chocolate laced with chunks of homemade chocolate ganache.
+A rich, deep, dark chocolate ice cream laced with chunks of homemade chocolate ganache.

 What does milk taste like when you toast it?
 A little bit like caramel, a little bit like graham crackers.